-This version of fruitcake—inspired by Italy's pandolce d'oro (literally sweet cake of gold)—is lighter in texture and color, and best eaten sooner rather than later.
+Not all fruitcakes are dark, dense, and meant for “aging”.
+Some, like this version—inspired by Italy’s pandolce d’oro (literally sweet cake of gold)—are light in texture and color, and are best eaten sooner rather than later.

 - 1 1⁄2 cups sliced almonds